 If you have gaps in your subject knowledge, we may still offer you a place.
 We'll make an assessment of your ability to meet all the Teachers’ Standards — subject knowledge is only one of them.

 How you'll be assessed

-You're required to prepare a short teaching session (no longer than 10 minutes) on a topic of your own choice.
-This doesn't need to be subject specific – microteaching is usually more effective and constructive when it's not.
-You could pick a skill, interest or hobby to teach to other applicants on the day.
+You're required to prepare a short teaching session (no longer than 10 minutes) on a topic of your choice.
+This could be subject specific although you can also pick a skill, interest or hobby to teach to other applicants on the day.
 You will be teaching to a small group (approximately 4 or 5 others) who will not necessarily be specialists in your subject area.

 - A means of assessing what participants have learnt

 The group will take turns giving you feedback on your session and you'll also take a turn as the evaluator.

 You must bring everything with you that you need.
 You won't have access to any additional teaching resources such as PowerPoint, OHP, whiteboard or flipchart.
 This is a deliberate decision we've made to get you thinking creatively.
 You may bring prepared resources or artefacts to support your teaching, but make sure you have enough for each participant.